SebastienPoncelet/django-setup-practise/Recipe.md

 -  'Indentation Error: unindent does not match any outer indentation level' --> there's a mix of tabs and spaces somewhere in the file.
 - Create the __str__() model instance method to help identify entities more easily.
+- If the fixtures have been changed, then delete the local database or loading the fixtures will create unique constraint issues, trying to create objects with id numbers that already exist.

 #TODO